boneff/air-quality-api/README.md

 If there are issues with running Docker in Jenkins - the repo contains a Jenkinsfile which builds the project and runs it without Docker.
 There should be PHP and Composer already installed on Jenkins.

+Such a custom image of Jenkins can be found [here](https://hub.docker.com/repository/docker/boneff/jenkins-docker-php).

 #### Testing
 In the PHP-CLI container run the following: